 People suffering from gastroesophageal reflux and do not have an adequate diet are more likely to experience frequent chest pain as it is related to inflammation of the esophagus that occurs when stomach acid reaches the walls of the organ.
 When this happens, in addition to intense burning sensation, it is also possible to feel chest pain.

-How to identify: In most cases it is a pain in the middle of the chest that comes along with a burning sensation and stomach pain, however, it can also arise with a slight sensation of throat tightening, which happens due to spasms of the esophagus.
+How to identify: In most cases it is a pain in the middle of the chest that comes along with a burning sensation and stomach pain.
+However, it can also arise with a slight sensation of throat tightening, which happens due to spasms of the esophagus.

 What to do: Drink chamomile or ginger tea as it improves digestion and decreases the acidity of the stomach, reducing inflammation of the esophagus.
-In addition, one can take an antacid such as Gaviscon, Pepsamar or Eno fruit salt.
+In addition, you can take an antacid such as Gaviscon, Pepsamar or Eno fruit salt.
 When you are not in crisis, it is important to maintain a light diet, without fatty or spicy foods, for example.

 5. Stomach ulcer